OnyxTao/madcolor/readme.md

 ## FLAGS

 #### -a, --anti
-Adds  background color for color (r, g, b) of (255-r, 255-g, 255-b).
-Might not work well with grays; probably still needs some overall tweaking to guarantee a reasonable foreground/background contrast.
+Adds  background color for color (r, g, b) of (255-r, 255-g, 255-b), but if this has insufficient contrast, invent a color with sufficient contrast.

+#### -b, --background-color
+Assume the background color (for contrast calculation).
+Takes a string which may be either a six-digit hex value (such as "#AA3388") or the name of a webcolor.
+All web-safe colors are accepted, as well as some other pantone and other color names.
+If a color name is unrecognized, the program terminates.
+A string matching the regular expression:
+`#?([\da-fA-F]{6}|?[\da-fA-F]{3})`
+to be a hex value.
+A three-digit hex string is ALWAYS expanded to a six digit hexstring by doubling the hex digit. `#1D8` is equivalent to `#11DD88`.

+#### -c, --contrast
+This defines the minimum contrast between foreground and background as an integer from 0 (no contrast) to 1000 (max contrast)

 #### -d, --debug
 Enable debug logic.